 Each character is attributed to a radical.
 The radicals are arranged according to the number of brush strokes.
 Below the radical levels characters are arranged according to the residual stroke number left after subtracting the radical.
 The Kangxi zidian contains 47,035 characters in total and was the largest dictionary before the compilation of the Zhonghua da zidian 中華大字典 in 1915.
 This large number comes into being because all character variants from ancient times on are recorded.
 For each individual character, the locus classicus is provided.

 The pronunciation paragraph is followed by an explanatory part in which quotations from all kinds of literature is given to explain the different meanings of the character, in first place often from the oldest character dictionary of China, the Shuowen jiezi 說文解字, followed by the Confucian classics, historiographic writings, and on to belles-lettres.
-This part is often followed by a section rendering alternativ readings, alternative meanings, and alternative writings of the character.
+This part is often followed by a section rendering alternative readings, alternative meanings, and alternative writings of the character.

-The quality of the entries is very high compared to older dictionaries, as the Kangxi zidian is very critical to a lot of quotations.
-There were, nevertheless, errors in the quotations, for which reason Wang Yinzhi 王引之 compiled a text-critial appendix to the dictionary, the Zidian kaozheng 字典考證, in 12 chapters (juan "scrolls").
+The quality of the entries is very high compared to older dictionaries, as the Kangxi zidian is very critically engaging its sources.
+There were, nevertheless, errors in the quotations, for which reason Wang Yinzhi 王引之 (1766.1834) compiled a critial appendix to the dictionary, Zidian kaozheng 字典考證, in 12 juan.
 It contains 2,588 paragraphs of corrected mistakes.